-To be reinstated the student must meet with the Director of Clinical Placement and present a written request for reinstatement.
-The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct any the problem that led to suspension or limitation which in the view of the Director rendered the student's practice inimical to a client, couple, family, themselves, the College, or to have been in contravention of professional standards, college or course policies.
+To be reinstated the student must meet with the Clinical Placement Director and present a written request for reinstatement.
+The suspended or restricted student will be required to satisfactorily explain the absence, conduct, or condition of concern, and/or take other action as determined by the Director to correct any the problem that led to suspension or limitation which in the view of the Director rendered the student's practice inimical to a client, couple, family, themselves, the University, or to have been in contravention of professional standards, university or course policies.